ImaanBontle/SDV-immersive-weathers/README.md

 *If you would like to suggest/contribute a feature, [see contributions](#contribute).
 For upcoming releases, [view the latest changelog][framework-changelog].*

-The following list contains some possible ideas for this mod project.
-I initially made this list to serve as a source of inspiration for me.
-However, please don't view it as any sort of long-term commitment.
-I work best when I have a 'scratchpad' I can dive through for ideas and most of these were just written down as they occured to me.
+This list contains some possible future ideas for this mod project.
+However, please do not view this as a list of guaranteed features.
+It is more of a 'personal scratchpad' than a 'feature roadmap', and is primarily meant to be used as a source of inspiration.

 - [x] Daily weather odds
 	- [ ] Add more climate templates